Mathieu-Desrochers/Learning-DotNet7/README.md

 Composing Services
 ------------------
-Create a docker image for each project.
+Create a Dockerfile for each project.
 Create the docker-compose.yml file.

     services: